Find Trade Colleges

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

-Job Opportunities for Welding, Soldering, and Brazing Machine Setters, Operators, and Tenders
+Job Demand for Welding, Soldering, and Brazing Machine Setters, Operators, and Tenders

-There were about 49,200 jobs for Welding, Soldering, and Brazing Machine Setter, Operator, or Tender in 2016 (in the United States).
+In 2016, there was an estimated number of 49,200 jobs in the United States for Welding, Soldering, and Brazing Machine Setter, Operator, or Tender.
 There is little to no growth in job opportunities for Welding, Soldering, and Brazing Machine Setter, Operator, or Tender.
-The BLS estimates 4,400 yearly job openings in this field.
+There will be an estimated 4,400 positions for Welding, Soldering, & Brazing Machine Operator per year.

 undefined